 April 1st of each year is a fun day for students, as well as teachers and parents.
-Pulling April Fool's Day pranks on a teacher is a tradition for all students.
+Pulling April Fool's Day teacher pranks is a tradition for all students.
 Clean, fun pranks can be amusing for the whole school.

-There are many different pranks you can pull on your teachers or even your principal during school.
+There are many different pranks for April Fool's Day at school.
 While not all pranks are a good idea, there are lots of pranks you can pull that won't get you in too much trouble.
-Just make sure your teacher has a good sense of humor before pulling these pranks, or they may not end well.
+Just make sure your teacher has a good sense of humor before pulling these harmless pranks, or they may not end well.

 Let Them Eat Cake

 If you've ever gotten a glimpse of the teacher's lounge, then you already know that there are often snacks that others bring in for the teachers.
 You'll need a teacher or the principal to help you pull off this prank, as going into the teacher's lounge without permission could get you into trouble.
 However, with the right accomplice, you can pull this one off without any trouble.